 Phrachulamanee Pagoda at Wat Kiriwong

-After we checked in, we drove up to Wat Kiriwong, a central landmark and the highest point of Nakhon Sawan.
-The temple is located on Dao-wa-dung hill where we parked and admired Buddha images, statues and the ubosot.
+After checking in, we drove to Wat Kiriwong, a central landmark and the highest point of Nakhon Sawan.
+The temple is located on Dao-wa-dung hill where we admired Buddha images, statues and the ubosot.
 In addition, Wat Kiriwong comprises the exquisite gold Phrachulamanee Pagoda, built in the 19th century.
 This is approximately 1.5km from the main part of the temple but well worth experiencing.
 All tiers of the Pagoda contained shrines and statues, and the top tier offered us spectacular 360-degree views of the city.
 Also on this level were stunning wall paintings about the life of Buddha and statues of Bronze and Emerald Buddhas.

 Khao Nor Limestone Mountain

 We arrived to Khao Nor, 45km from Nakhon Sawan, at 6.30am and parked in an enclosed area.
 This was to protect your car from the monkeys that frequent the grounds of the temple location.
 A man accompanied us to the foot of Khao Nor where steps ascended into the forest.
 Indeed, he led us to the top, taking 30-40 minutes and involving several ladders, rocky trails and many steps.
 The hike was really enjoyable, if quite energy sapping, with exceptional views at the 250-metre summit.
 We could make out Nakhon Sawan city, Huay Kaa Keng National Park and the Burmese border.
 Huay Kaa Keng, Uthai Thani Province, is featured on the BBC program Thailand: Earth’s Tropical Paradise.